n8n-io/self-hosted-ai-starter-kit/docs/docker-image-management.md

 # Docker Image Version Management

-This document explains how to manage Docker image versions in the AI Starter Kit deployment system.
+This document explains how to manage Docker image versions in the GeuseMaker deployment system.

 ## Overview